andrewpatrickdu/adversarial-yolov3-cowc/README.md

 conda install -c conda-forge tqdm
 ```

-### Pretrained weights
+### Pretrained weights and datasets
-You can download the YOLOv3 COWC pretrained weights at:

-### Datasets
-You can download the sidestreet and carpark datasets at:

-We also provide data from our physical-world test at:
+You can download the YOLOv3 COWC pretrained weights, sidestreet and carpark datasets, and data from our physical-world test at:

 NOTE: Make sure you add the pretrained weights and datasets into the main directory.